 - Massive sensitization campaigns in workshops/round table discussions and seminars against child marriage;

-- Massive awareness raising campaigns including door to door that will expose the ills associated with child marriage;
+- Massive awareness raising campaigns including door to door that will expose the negative affects associated with child marriage;

 - Promotion of quality education for the girl child;